Invoicing Projects

 Either a credit or debit invoice is printed depending on whether the invoice total is negative or positive.
 The invoice is an internal invoice if the invoice amount is zero.

 'Project Invoice.
-Display' (POS350) displays the contents of each invoice and the account entries that have been transferred to the general ledger.
+Display' (POS350) shows the contents of each invoice and the account entries that are transferred to the general ledger.

-Invoice copies can be printed from a separate menu selection.
-If invoicing is stopped for any reason or has not finished, you can restart it from a menu selection.
+You can print invoice copies from a separate menu selection.
+If invoicing is stopped for any reason or is not finished, you can restart it from a menu selection.

-Functionality exists which makes it possible to create a 'Parallel invoice number' for customer invoices.
+You can create a parallel invoice number for customer invoices.
 The rules for this are defined in 'Additional Payment Reference.
 Open' (CMS090).
 The only available 'Reference number type' is 1='Parallel invoice number'.
-The 'Parallel invoice number' can only be added to the XML when an invoice document is created.
-The 'Parallel invoice number' is saved in the FSAPRN table together with the invoice number.
+The parallel invoice number is only added to the XML when an invoice document is created.
+The parallel invoice number is saved in the FSAPRN table together with the invoice number.

 After creating the invoice in 'Project Invoice.
-Print' (POS180), the invoice will be updated in accounts receivable and will be displayed in 'Acc Receivable.
-Display' (ARS200) and an invoice document will be printed.
+Print' (POS180), the invoice is updated in accounts receivable, displayed in 'Acc Receivable.
+Display' (ARS200), and an invoice document is printed.

-The 'Parallel invoice number', will be displayed in 'Customer Invoice.
+The parallel invoice number is displayed in 'Customer Invoice.
 Change' (ARS201).

 4. Transfer to Accounts Receivable and General Ledger

 Account entries for invoicing are transferred to accounts receivable and the general ledger.
-In the invoicing parameters, you specify whether this is done when the invoice is printed or separately.
+In the invoicing parameters, you specify whether the transfer occurs when the invoice is printed or separately.

 If the payer is customer type 7 (internal customer), then accounts receivable is not updated.
-This is so even if the invoice amount is zero.
+This applies even if the invoice amount is zero.
 All invoice lines and charges are included in calculating the invoice total.